yodarunamok/dbpipe-php/README.md

 # Welcome!

-Are you unsatisfied with the available options to connect to databases using PHP?
+Are you unsatisfied with the available options to connect to databases?
 Me too.

 For some time now I've wanted a really powerful database abstraction class.
 Though there are quite a few options out there, all of the ones that I looked at fell short for me: either they didn't seem truly abstract (e.g. connections to